 Cases against SGA officials, and/or group(s) of officials, members, or other parties shall have the right to due process.
 The right to due process shall include the following rights:

-To a speedy and public hearing
+To a speedy and public hearing.

-To be informed at least 72 hours prior to the hearing, by the Chief Justice of the charges and hearing process
+To be informed at least 72 hours prior to the hearing, by the Chief Justice of the charges and hearing process.

-To be given a date, time, and location for the hearing
+To be given a date, time, and location for the hearing.

-To refrain from providing self-incriminating testimony
+To refrain from providing self-incriminating testimony.

-To provide witnesses
+To provide witnesses.

-To receive written notification from the Court regarding the outcome of the case
+To receive written notification from the Court regarding the outcome of the case.

 Article VII - Duties of The Judicial Branch Section 1- Duties and Procedures